 After finding a job in Germany without speaking German, you will soon get to know your coworkers and start learning the language by using it daily.
 This is at least the experience I had shortly after I started working in Germany.

-Even if finding a job in Germany without speaking German might seem impossible initially, you will soon realize it is not so hard.
+Even if finding a job in Germany might seem impossible initially, if you don’t speak any German, you will soon realize it is not so hard.
 There are many industries, cities, and sometimes even rural areas where companies specifically search for English-speaking foreigners.
 As you learned from this article, you don’t have to move to bigger cities to get a job if you don’t speak German.
 I only can encourage you to broaden your search and stay flexible!

 > How To Get A Job In Germany

 > How to Write a German CV

 > German CV Photo: Requirements You Should Know

 > How to Write the Perfect German Cover Letter